denvash/gatsby-tailwind-styled-components-storybook-starter/README.md

 13. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 14. **`postcss.config.js`**: This configuration file allows us to customize our [PostCSS](https://postcss.org/) settings.
-PostCSS is used to compile the custom css we write outside of Emotion.
+PostCSS is used to compile the custom css we write outside of `styled-components`.

 15. **`README.md`**: A text file containing useful reference information about your project.